 Don Muang International Airport is one of the two serving Bangkok, Thailand.
 It is hub for: Thai AirAsia, Orient Thai Airlines, Nok Air.

-It has two tracks 3500 meters and 3700 meters.
-In 2010, the airport was transited by approximately 3 million passengers and approximately 35 000 of aircraft movements - landings and takeoffs were recorded.
+It has two tracks of 3500 meters and 3700 meters.
+In 2010, the airport was transited by about 3 million passengers and there were about 35 aircraft movements - landings and takeoffs.